Zombie-Lending in the United States -- Prevalence versus Relevance: Data

 \subsection{Debt Contracts}

-The use of Standard and Poor's Capital-IQ (CapIQ) database allows us to observe both the extent of bank-related credit intermediation in the form of Bank-/Term-Loans ($BL$) and Revolving Credit Facilities ($RC$), and information on firms' financing operations via capital markets in the form of Bonds and Notes ($BN$).
-Table \ref{tab:SumStat_CapIQ_maturities} shows the total number of debt contracts differentiated by the type of debt and maturity at the date of origination.
-Overall, $BN$ account for more than 60\% of all observed debt contracts, making it a vital component when trying to paint a comprehensive picture of firm-level debt financing.
+Standard and Poor's Capital-IQ (CapIQ) database allows us to observe both the extent of bank-related credit intermediation in the form of Bank-/Term-Loans ($BL$) and Revolving Credit Facilities ($RC$), and information on firms' financing operations via capital markets in the form of Bonds and Notes ($BN$).
+Table \ref{tab:SummStats_CapIQ_maturities} shows the total number of debt contracts differentiated by the type of debt and maturity at the time of origination.
+Overall, $BN$ account for about 60\% of all observed debt contracts, making it a vital component when trying to paint a comprehensive picture of firm-level debt financing.
 In contrast to other studies on zombie-lending in Europe \citep{McGowanAndrewsMillot2018,AndrewsPetroulakis2019,schivardi2017credit}, our data set allows us to not only differentiate between bank-intermediated debt and other debt securities, but also to distinguish between short- and long-term funding.

-Before proceeding to the empirical analysis, some further pre-processing steps are necessary.
-First, we compute $BC_{i,t}$ as the amount of bank-credit being granted to firm $i$ in year $t$ as the sum of Bank-/Term Loans $BL_{i,t}$ and Revolving Credit $RC_{i,t}$.
-From now on, we will thus only distinguish between bank-credit, $BC_{i,t}$, and credit taken on via public debt markets in the form of bonds and notes $BN_{i,t}$.
+For the empirical part, we pre-process the data along the following steps: first, we compute $BC_{i,t}$ as the amount of bank-credit being granted to firm $i$ in year $t$ as the sum of Bank-/Term Loans $BL_{i,t}$ and Revolving Credit $RC_{i,t}$.
+From now on, we will thus only distinguish between bank-credit, $BC_{i,t}$, and credit taken on via public debt markets in the form of Bonds \& Notes $BN_{i,t}$.
 Throughout the empirical analysis of Section \ref{sec:Zombie_Evidence}, the main (explanatory) variable of interest is the industry-share of new debt being granted to zombies in year $t$.\footnote{In CapIQ, debt obligations are identified via their $componentid$.
 Existing debt obligations only get assigned a new \textit{componentid} if their contract details have changed.
 However, the same \textit{componentid} may occur multiple times in a company's financial statements if, for example, a downpayment has been made.
-Henceforth, we only count the reporting of $BL{i,t}$, $RC{i,t}$, or $BN{i,t}$ in year $t$, if its \textit{componentid} has not appeared in any year before $t$ in firm $i$'s filings. } Therefore, we define $BC_{s,t}$ and $BN_{s,t}$ as the \textit{share} of newly granted credit to industry $s$ in year $t$ sitting with zombies, as follows:
+Henceforth, we only count the reporting of $BL_{i,t}$, $RC_{i,t}$, or $BN_{i,t}$ in year $t$, if its \textit{componentid} has not appeared in any year before $t$ in firm $i$'s filings. } Therefore, we define $BC_{s,t}$ and $BN_{s,t}$ as the \textit{share} of newly granted credit to industry $s$ in year $t$ sitting with zombies, as follows:

 where $S$ spans the set of two-digit NAICS industries, $Z$ is the zombie indicator and $NZ$ the non-zombie indicator respectively.
 To reduce the number of reporting errors in the data, we only include an observation, if its face value does not exceed the borrower's total debt, as reported in the Compustat filings.\footnote{Table \ref{tab:SumStat_CapIQ_AcceptanceRates} in Appendix \ref{app:capIQ_stats} documents the corresponding acceptance rates.}